codeMingo/laravel-vue/readme.md

 Now we can visit it, thanks for your reading!

 ## Preview ##
-The future update, thanks you!
+The future update, thank you!